marxin/texi2rst-generated/sphinx/gccint/analyzer-internals.rst

 To prevent this, we follow various approaches:

-a* state pruning: which tries to discard state that won't be relevant later on withing the function.
+* state pruning: which tries to discard state that won't be relevant later on withing the function.
   This can be disabled via :option:`-fno-analyzer-state-purge`.